EcoDynIZW/GEE-PICX/README.md

 ### 3.2 Case study (2)

-**Create multi-annual image composites for an area in the Amazon rainforest, Ariquemes, Brazil.** (context: deforestation monitoring)
+**Create multi-annual image composites for an area in the Amazon rainforest, Ariquemes, Brazil.**

+(context: deforestation monitoring)

-In this example we want to create multi annual image composites for an deforestation area in the Amazon rainforest, north of Ariquemes, Brazil.
+In this example we want to create multi annual image composites for a deforested area in the Amazon rainforest, north of Ariquemes, Brazil.
 In this example, we want to draw our study area on the map in the application instead of using an asset like in the previous example.